blytkerchan/blytkerchan.github.io/_posts/2015-06-29-the-story-of-depends.markdown

 comments: true
 date: 2015-06-29 03:01:17+00:00
 layout: post
-permalink: /blog/2015/06/the-story-of-depends/
-slug: the-story-of-depends
 title: The story of "Depends"
 wordpress_id: 3647
 categories:
   - Anecdotes
   - Software Development
 ---

 Today, I announced on behalf of my company, Vlinder Software, that we would no longer be supporting "Depends", the dependency tracker.
 I think it may be worthwhile to tell you a by about the history of Depends, how it became a product of Vlinder Software, and why it no longer is one.

 <!--more-->

 Depends was first written as part of Jail, an experiment I was working on in 2007.
 Some of the code from the Jail project was never made public but the parts that were were often interesting: there's an implementation of Maged M. Michael's Safe Memory Reclamation algorithm (SMR)[^1], for example, that has some useless sorting added to it bug is otherwise interesting to look at.
 I was playing a lot with lock-free code back then -- it's gotten a bit more serious since -- and tried out several algorithms of which SMR is probably the most elegant.